lowRISC/opentitan/hw/ip/aes/doc/_index.md

 ## Padding

 For the AES unit to automatically start encryption/decryption of the next data block, software is required to always update all four Input Data registers {{< regref "DATA_IN0" >}} - {{< regref "DATA_IN3" >}} and read all four Output Data registers {{< regref "DATA_OUT0" >}} - {{< regref "DATA_OUT3" >}}.
-This is also true if the AES unit is operated in CTR mode, i.e., if the plaintext/ciphertext not necessarily needs to be a multiple of the block size (for more details refer to Appendix A of [Recommendation for Block Cipher Modes of Operation](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)).
+This is also true if the AES unit is operated in OFB or CTR mode, i.e., if the plaintext/ciphertext not necessarily needs to be a multiple of the block size (for more details refer to Appendix A of [Recommendation for Block Cipher Modes of Operation](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)).

-In the case that the plaintext/ciphertext is not a multiple of the block size and the AES unit is operated in CTR mode, software can employ any form of padding for the input data of the last message block as the padding bits do not have an effect on the actual message bits.
+In the case that the plaintext/ciphertext is not a multiple of the block size and the AES unit is operated in OFB or CTR mode, software can employ any form of padding for the input data of the last message block as the padding bits do not have an effect on the actual message bits.
 It is recommended that software discards the padding bits after reading the output data.